nodejs/node/doc/api/net.markdown

 opened as a unix socket to that path.

 Normally this method is not needed, as `net.createConnection` opens the socket.
-Use this only if you are implementing a custom Socket or if a Socket is closed and you want to reuse it to connect to another server.
+Use this only if you are implementing a custom Socket.

 This function is asynchronous.
 When the ['connect'][] event is emitted the socket is established.
 If there is a problem connecting, the `'connect'` event